COURT: THERE WAS LEGITIMATE BASIS TO IMPOSE FINES ON BID RIGGING PARTICIPANTS

 On 8 December 2016 the Council found that in 2015 UAB Ekoaplinka, UAB Ecoservice and UAB Marijampolės švara concluded a collusive bidding agreement while participating in the public procurement for the purchase of municipal waste collection and transportation services, which was organised by UAB Marijampolės apskrities atliekų tvarkymo centras.
 Such restriction of competition might have resulted in higher prices of municipal waste collection and transportation services for consumers.

-The Council’s experts found that a representative of Ecoservice, acting upon the knowledge of Marijampolės švara, prepared the project of a bid for Ekoaplinka, including the price and data for its calculation, according to which Ekoaplinka submitted the bid to Marijampolės apskrities atliekų tvarkymo centras.
-No modifications to the bid price or its calculation were introduced by Ekoaplinka, except for a few minor changes to the project.
+The Council’s experts found that a representative of Ecoservice, acting upon the knowledge of Marijampolės švara, prepared the project of a bid for Ekoaplinka, including the price and its calculations.
+Ekoaplinka submitted the bid to Marijampolės apskrities atliekų tvarkymo centras with no modifications to the bid price or its calculations, except for a few minor changes.
 Besides, Marijampolės švara and Ecoservice provided consultations to Ekoaplinka prior to the submission of the bid, as well as after bid opening.

 For the anti-competitive agreement, the Council fined Ekoaplinka EUR 4,100, Ecoservice EUR 601,700 and Marijampolės švara – EUR 48,500.